Among the Nation's Best Value Schools, Best Schools for Veterans

 The University moved up in the rankings of regional colleges in the north this year.
 It was also ranked in the top 50 nationally for both overall value and value for veterans.

-The Tagliatela College of Engineering is also ranked among the top 100 engineering programs in its category.
+The Tagliatela College of Engineering is also ranked among the top 100 engineering

 The rise in the rankings is one reason the University is attracting students from around the globe.
 This year, the AVÌìÌÃÍø's first-year class was the largest in University history with a 33 percent increase over last year.
 The class includes students from 33 states and 21 countries.